 Pay attention to the “Decompression Zone”

 Depending on the space of your store, this is generally the first 5′-15’ past the entrance.
 It should be free of anything you’d like the customer to notice and allow a smooth and pleasant adjustment into your space.

 Larger retailers often employ a grid which leads to customers traveling down aisles they would not have otherwise while searching for products.
 Others use a loop plan.
 These generally travel counterclockwise (the majority of people are right-handed and are more inclined to turn right once they enter a retail space) and allow a customer to zigzag either wall of the loop as they travel.
 IKEA has mastered this layout.
 If you have a smaller space, think about a free flow layout.
-Get creative with how you can highlight certain products.
-Keep track of sales based on placement and pricing strategy.
+Get creative with your marketing strategy and highlight certain products.
+Keep track of sales based on placement and retail pricing strategy.

 The bigger picture can leave you forgetting about equally important details within your space.
 Don’t let yourself lose sight of these.
-If you are in the store everyday ask for a fresh perspective from a friend.
+If you are in the store every day ask for a fresh perspective from a friend.
 Slight tweaks can breathe life into a space.
-Doing so will create a more pleasant experience and leave people lingering a bit longer.
+Doing so will create a more pleasant experience and leave people lingering a bit longer in your retail store.

 It may seem dated but it has the highest return on investment (ROI) of any advertising strategy (the average ROI is $44 for every dollar spent).
 Email marketing allows retailers to make repeated contact with customers on a number of levels.
 Repetition is an essential retail marketing strategy.
 The Rule of 7 states that a potential customer must hear a retail seller’s message at least seven times before feeling impelling to take action.
 And importantly, you can do this without being annoying or desperate.
 Think about all the ways you’re already contacted by retailers by email.
 They can come in a number of forms: